anastasiiasok/IT-Mentor/README.md

 ### About our application:
 IT Mentor is a web application for students to find a personal tutor online and for teachers who wants to become a mentor.
+After registration, the student has a personal account.

 ![itmentor](https://github.com/anastasiiasok/IT-Mentor/blob/main/client/public/web.png)